41.7 million annual visitors. $55.1 billion in direct spending. A proven entertainment economy - and a market that already validates the model.

 | The Arena ★ | 4,200 | |||

-Las Vegas has an oversupply of mega-arenas and small showrooms - and a critical shortage of premium mid-capacity venues purpose-built for both combat sports and live music.
+Las Vegas has an oversupply of mega-arenas and small showrooms.
+Existing mid-capacity venues validate the demand - but none are purpose-built for both combat sports and live music under independent ownership.

 The city has hosted more world championship fights than any other market.
-Yet there is no purpose-built mid-size boxing venue operating a weekly professional and amateur card schedule with a dedicated training facility and broadcast infrastructure.
-The Arena creates that category.
+Existing venues host boxing as one of many uses - but no independently owned venue on Las Vegas Boulevard is purpose-built for weekly professional boxing with permanent ring infrastructure, a dedicated training facility, and an integrated broadcast studio.
+The Arena is designed to serve that market.

-Major boxing events rotate between MGM Grand, T-Mobile, and temporary setups.
-No venue in Las Vegas is designed from the ground up for weekly boxing with permanent ring infrastructure, NAC-compliant facilities, and an integrated broadcast studio.
+Major boxing events rotate between MGM Grand, T-Mobile, and the Orleans Arena.
+These venues host boxing as one of many uses - but none are independently operated, none are on the Las Vegas Strip, and none were designed from the ground up for weekly boxing with permanent ring infrastructure, NAC-compliant facilities, and an integrated broadcast studio.

 The Arena is in discussions for the Golden Gloves Nevada territorial franchise - providing exclusive amateur boxing content, year-round club shows, annual tournaments, and a built-in athlete pipeline.
 No other venue in Nevada has this opportunity.